 - (a) General.
 Service-entrance conductors shall be of sufficient size to carry the loads as computed in Article 220.
-Ampacity shall be determined from Table 310-16 and all applicable notes to this table. - (b) Ungrounded Conductors.
-Ungrounded conductors shall have an ampacity of not less than: - (1) 100 ampere for a 3-wire service to a one-family dwelling with six or more 2-wire branch circuits. - (2) 100 ampere for a 3-wire service to a one-family dwelling with an initial net computed load of 10 kVA or more. - (3) 60 amperes for other loads.
+Ampacity shall be determined from Table 310-16. - (b) Ungrounded Conductors.
+Ungrounded conductors shall have an ampacity of not less than: - (1) 100 ampere for a 3-wire service to a one-family dwelling with six or more 2-wire branch circuits.

+- (2) 100 ampere for a 3-wire service to a one-family dwelling with an initial net computed load of 10 kVA or more. - (3) 60 amperes for other loads.